hole in the sand: pop-down dinners

 What time should i arrive?

-There are two seatings for each dinner: one at 6pm and one at 8:30pm.
-Please arrive 10-15 minutes ahead of your reservation time, as we will get started promptly and begin serving the first course shortly after the dinner start time.
+Your confirmation email from Sarah will indicate arrival times, which vary depending on the venue and host (sometimes there’s a cocktail hour.)
+But in general, 10 minutes ahead of your reservation time is a good target, as we will get started promptly and begin serving the first course shortly after the dinner start time.

 WHAT IS THE BEVERAGE SITUATION?

 where can i see the menu?

-Each dinner consists of three or four savory courses and one sweet course to finish, with each course focusing on one featured ingredient from this region.
+Each dinner consists of three or four savory courses and one sweet course to finish, with each course focusing on one (or more!) featured ingredients from this region.
 These dinners aim to creatively bend and exhibit the featured ingredient, reshaping it into a collection of surprising culinary configurations.
 The menu is not published ahead of time and will be shared with you when you arrive for the dinner.
 Think of it as an adventure!

 I'm a vegetarian